home-assistant/home-assistant.io/source/_integrations/voicerss.markdown

   type: string
   default: unconfigured
 speed:
   description: The rate of the speech (speed of talk).
-Valid values are " -10 " to " 10 "
+Valid values are " -10 " to " 10 ".
+Value needs to be in quotes.
   required: false
-  type: string (needs to be in quotes)
+  type: string
   default: " 0 "
 {% endconfiguration %}